osmandapp/docs/content/osmand/plugins/trip-recording.md

     - **Save and continue** - to save the track for storing and continue recording further;

     - **Start new segment** - to start a new segment of the current track.
-The number of segments are available for analysis with the context menu of the track described further.
+The number of segments are available for analysis with the [context menu of the track](/osmand/map/track-context-menu).

 {% endandroid%}